Frequently Asked Questions for the Garendon Park development can be found below:

 A series of management companies will be set up across the development, including one that specifically deals with the historic park.
 These will operate on a non-profit basis and will be funded by a small annual charge to residents and the income that the facilities themselves generate (fees for the sports facilities for example).
 They will be responsible for a regular maintenance schedule that will be set out in an approved estate management plan.

 Once this document has been agreed a link to it will be provided on the Garendon Park applications webpage.

 There are still a number of conditions to be discharged and documents to be agreed.
-There is also the need for detailed reserved matters approval to be achieved for each development parcel within the site.
+There is also the need for detailed reserved matters to be approved for each development parcel within the site.

-The first phase of the development is to be made up of approximately 475 homes in the north accessed via a new roundabout with the A6 south of Hathern.
-At present it is anticipated that these houses will begin to be built early in 2020.
+The first phase of the development is to be made up of approximately 471 homes in the north accessed via a new roundabout with the A6 south of Hathern.

-The roundabout access off the A6 will supply the first 600 units.
-A second access point off the A512 will supply the next 600 houses.
-By the time 1200 houses are occupied the route through the site, (joining the A6 and A512), must be complete and open.
+The roundabout access of the A6 will supply the first 600 houses.
+A second access point of the A512 will supply the next 600 houses.
+By the time 1200 houses are occupied the route through the site joining the A6 and A512 must be complete and open.